MaxPRafferty/cmwn-platform/CHECKLIST.md

  - [ ] Email templates
  - [ ] Group Stored Proc
    - [ ] Attach Groups
-- [ ] SA will not pull in group and org hals
 - [ ] limit group/org hal links to 100
 - [ ] Scope to represent perms only on self link
+- [ ] Limit types for org and group from list
+- [ ] Strict Enforcement
+- [ ] Change all dates to timestamps
+- [ ] Import Endpoint

+## DA FURTURE
+- [ ] Settings API

+## General note

+- SA will not pull in group and org hals
+- When returning nested items limit to 10 sort name asc